Sigma117/Duck_Lane_Detection/README.md

 This dataset contains 7820 image for lane detection and 782 frames of them are labeled, created from 391 continuous driving scenario videos.
 The size of images in this dataset is 256 x 128 RGB and the labeled images is 256 x 128 Gray Scale.

-the whole data set was created starting from the videos taken from the site http://ipfs.duckietown.org:8080/ipfs/QmUbtwQ3QZKmmz5qTjKM3z8LJjsrKBWLUnnzoE5L4M7y7J/logs/gallery.html
+the whole data set was created starting from the videos taken from the site [Duckitown Videos link](http://ipfs.duckietown.org:8080/ipfs/QmUbtwQ3QZKmmz5qTjKM3z8LJjsrKBWLUnnzoE5L4M7y7J/logs/gallery.html)